 Free Bankruptcy Consultation

-Visit a bankruptcy attorney at our offices in Lake City, Florida or Miami, Florida, serving nearby areas to include Gainesville and Jacksonville.
+Visit a bankruptcy attorney at any of our four offices.
 We will provide a Free Initial Consultation that allows the attorney to analyze the individual’s financial situation, and assess which Bankruptcy chapter is the most beneficial to the individual debtor.
 For your free Bankruptcy Evaluation and Analysis please bring the following information or have this information readily available: (1) List of all bills and monthly expenses, (2) Pay stubs that reflect the monthly gross income for the past 6 months of all individuals earning wages in the household (3) a list of any assets under your name including but not limited to homes, vehicles, bank accounts, cemetery plots, deeds, titles to personal property.
 Based on the information you provide the attorney will advise on which chapter of Bankruptcy Code applies to your particular case.

 What is a Chapter 7 Bankruptcy:

 A Chapter 7 Bankruptcy or “liquidation” allows the debtor to liquidate his assets to pay for the debtor’s liabilities.
 Not all assets are liquidated, as the debtor may be able to claim an exemption on certain property.
-The most important exemption allowed under Florida law is the Homestead exemption.
+The most important exemption allowed under Florida law is the Homestead Exemption.
 The homestead exemption allows a debtor to protect their primary residence from liquidation by creditors.
 With some exceptions, one may protect the entire amount of equity on their primary residence, and such equity will not be subject to liquidation or garnishment.
 If the debtor does not own a home they may be able to qualify under the “Wild Card” exemption that protects up to $4000 worth of personal property.
-In addition, since Florida has rejected the Federal Exemptions and applies the state wide exemptions, the debtor may be afforded an additional $1000 in personal property protection and $1000 in car equity protection.
+In addition, since Florida has rejected the Federal Exemption and has applied the statewide exemption, the debtor may be afforded an additional $1000 in personal property protection and $1000 in car equity protection.
 Some debtors whose property, both real and personal, is fully exempt would not have to liquidate any assets in order to administer their Chapter 7 Bankruptcy.
 This process is referred as a no asset case.